symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

 An aggregate Transaction is *complete* if before announcing it to the network, all required cosigners have signed it.
 If valid, it will be included in a block.

-In case that requires signatures from other participants but announced to the network, then the transaction is considered *aggregate bonded*.
+In case that signatures are required from other participants and the transaction is announced to the network, it is considered an aggregate bonded.

 .. example-code::